alexjust-data/DataEngineer_dbt_Bootcamp/README.md

   DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev
 ```

-Now, let's execute Dexter.
+Now, let's execute Dagster.

 You actually have the commandabove: `DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev  ` So it just said just `cd '/Users/alex/Desktop/DataEngineer_dbt_Bootcamp/dbt_dagster_project'` project and then execute `dagster dev` which is the dagster development server.

 For production, you might need some fine-tuning.
-In a production server, Dexter tasks can be executed on a different computer than the one scheduling those tasks.
-However, for our purposes, dexter-dev will suffice.
+In a production server, Dagster tasks can be executed on a different computer than the one scheduling those tasks.
+However, for our purposes, Dagster-dev will suffice.

-We also specify the dexter-dbt-project on load `DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev  `, meaning every time we start the Dexter server, it will check our DBT project folder `/Users/alex/Desktop/DataEngineer_dbt_Bootcamp/dbt_learn` for new models or tests and execute them.
-Before running Dexter, ensure your DBT project is up and running and that dependencies are resolved.
+We also specify the Dagster-dbt-project on load `DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev  `, meaning every time we start the Dagster server, it will check our DBT project folder `/Users/alex/Desktop/DataEngineer_dbt_Bootcamp/dbt_learn` for new models or tests and execute them.
+Before running Dagster, ensure your DBT project is up and running and that dependencies are resolved.
 Go into your project folder and execute dbt-debug to ensure the connection is OK.
 Then execute dbt-deps to ensure all dependencies are installed.

 ```sh